English CV example & free template

 - Use British English for jobs in the UK (ensure your spell checker is set up properly).

 - Don’t add a photo to your CV.
 In English-speaking countries, photos aren’t recommended because employers make hiring decisions based on what you can do, not how you look.
+(But there is an exception for actors and models who need to send headshots and can use a photo CV to help employers review their applications faster.)

 - Add your country’s dialing code to your phone number (e.g., +33 for France) if you don’t have a local number.